kr/blog/Readme.md

 #### Usage

-    $ blog src dst
+    $ blog [output]

-Files are read from `src` and written to `dst`.
+Files are read from `.`.
+If output contains a colon, it is treated as an address and the site is served there.
+Otherwise, it is treated as a path, it will be removed, and rendered files will be written there.

-The destination directory is removed on startup.
+Missing output argument is treated like `:8000`.

 #### Special Files